ten-protocol/ten-whitepaper/consensus.md

 ## Preventing Repeated Random Nonce Generation
 In phase 3 of the protocol, the TEE of each Aggregator generates a random nonce which determines the winner of the protocol.
 This introduces the possibility of gaming the system by restarting the TEE and generating multiple numbers.

-The solution proposed by Obscuro is to introduce a timer upon startup in the constructor of the enclave.
+The solution proposed by Obscuro is to introduce a timer in the constructor upon every startup of the enclave.
 A conventional timer, based on the clock of the computer, is not very effective since the host can game it.

-The solution is for the enclave to serially (on a single thread) calculate a large enough number of SHA256 hashes, which it would not be able to do faster than an average block time even on powerful hardware.
+Instead, the enclave must calculate serially (on a single thread) a large enough number of SHA256 hashes, which it would not be able to do faster than an average block time even on powerful hardware.

 This solution is effective since the code is attested and does not rely on any input from the host.